Crystallization and topology-induced dynamical heterogeneities in soft granular clusters

-We note that the arrest of the droplets at the oil-external interface could in principle be caused by their pinning at the interface due to partial wetting by the external, fluorinated phase.
-This is in principle plausible, yet the three-phase contact angle is apparently too small to be measured directly, from which we conclude that the adhesion is likely negligible.
-Accordingly, we argue that the purely topological effect of the reduction of the degrees of freedom of the droplets at the interface-- which prevents (or significantly slows down) the escape of the droplets from this interface-- is dominant in this case.
-Nevertheless, in general, the prevalence and relative importance of either the 'topological' arrest or direct adhesion to the interface would depend on the actual experimental conditions, e.g., the precise chemical compositions of the external phase and the middle 'oil' phase (see "Methods" for details).
-Further studies examining the consequences of changing these parameters would be in order.
+In general, the arrest of the droplets at the rim could be caused not only by the topology, i.e., the closed interface, but also by direct interaction of the droplets with the interface, e.g., due to the partial wetting of the droplets by the external, fluorinated phase.
+In our case, however, the three-phase (water-oil-external) contact angle appears to be too small to be measured directly, from which we conclude that the adhesion is likely negligible.
+Accordingly, we argue that the arrest of the droplets at the interface is mainly of topological origin whereas the interface effectively reduces the number of degrees of freedom and prevents, or significantly slows down, the rearrangements.
+Nevertheless, in general, the prevalence and relative importance of either the `topological arrest' or direct adhesion to the interface would depend on the actual experimental conditions, e.g., the precise chemical compositions of the external phase and the middle `oil' phase.

-Noteworthy, we find that, in spite of the enhanced arrest of the droplets at the rim during the relaxation of the cluster, passing of a cluster through a sequence of constrictions can be used to impose gradual, fairly effective mixing of the droplets between the subpopulation at the rim and in the interior (Fig. 3d).
-Note that even as the cluster enters the narrowing ($t=$ 7.63 s), i.e., as it elongates its perimeter so that additional droplets can enter the rim, some of the droplets at the front of the cluster are pushed from the rim into the interior.
-This is due to the fact that the front section of the rim is 'rolled up' upon entering the constriction.
+We also find that, in spite of the enhanced arrest of the droplets at the rim during the relaxation events, sufficiently strong deformations of the cluster upon transiting the subsequent constrictions can be used to impose gradual mixing of the rim and interior subpopulations (Fig. \ref{fig:my_label4}).
+In fact, we find that as the cluster exits the first constriction, it rounds up and reduces its perimeter (Fig. \ref{fig:my_label4}a, $t=$ 3.87 s), so that eventually some droplets from the frontal, downstream section of the rim enter the core.
+Subsequently, as the cluster enters the second constriction (Fig. \ref{fig:my_label4}b), the frontal part is again 'rolled up' forcing even more droplets from the rim into the interior.
+Later in the constriction, as the cluster unfolds into a 3-row 'plug' ($t=$ 7.63 s) and increases its perimeter, the droplets from the interior enter the rim, whereas upon exiting the constriction (Fig. \ref{fig:my_label4}c) we observe an opposite process.
+Overall, however, there is no reversibility in the droplet rearrangements (Fig. \ref{fig:my_label4}d) and we observe gradual mixing within the cluster.
+The process apparently involves shifting of the droplets from the front to the back of the cluster, thus resembling internal re-circulation in a simple viscous plug \cite{Zhu2016}, however, with the opposite direction of the re-circulation.